-We have entered an era of the frugal consumer according to economist Peter Dawson.
-He views this trend as a shift towards a more permanent condition of consumerism which will change the way businesses operate.
+We have entered the era of the frugal consumer, according to economist Peter Dawson.
+He views this trend as a shift towards a more permanent condition of consumerism that will change the way businesses operate.

-Millennials, also known as Generation Y, are people born between 1978 and 2000.
-Millennials are 77.5 million strong with over $1.7 billion in spending power (so far).
-This cohort has lived the digital life and their entrance into the workforce has enabled them to be more adaptable, collaborative, and innovative than any other generation.
-What is most earth-shattering about this generation is their diversity and how they embrace community as well as all cultures and classes.
+Millennials, also known as Generation Y, are people born roughly between 1980 and 1996.
+Millennials are over 71 million strong with a spending power that's expected to reach $1.4 trillion in the U.S. in 2020.
+This cohort has lived the digital life, and, as a workforce, they are more adaptable, collaborative, and innovative than any previous generation.
+What is most earth-shattering about this generation is its diversity and the way in which millennials embrace community as well as all cultures and classes.

-The key for companies will be capturing millennials' interest and business.
-According to the American Express Open Forum, businesses -- particularly small businesses -- can capitalize on some of these Millennial traits and interests.
+It's key for companies to capture millennials' interest and business.
+According to the American Express Open Forum, businesses—particularly small ones—can capitalize on some of these Millennial concerns for community, diversity, and doing good.

 Clean and Green

-Green business has now accelerated into overdrive.
-With billions in government stimulus and venture capital, the earth-friendly companies in biofuels, solar, wind and more will stand to reap big rewards going forward as the face of commerce changes for the benefit of Mother Earth.
-Consumers respond to your businesses green efforts in the materials you use, the manufacturing process, and how you bring them to market.
+The green business movement has now accelerated into overdrive.
+Backed by billions in government stimulus and venture capital, the earth-friendly companies in biofuels, solar, wind, and more will stand to reap big rewards going forward as the face of commerce changes for the benefit of Mother Earth.
+Consumers will respond to your business' green efforts—the materials you use, the manufacturing process, and how you bring them to market.

 The Bottom Line